votth/blackjack/README.md

 Hopefully I can improve it :^)

 # Problems / To fix
-- Logic for Dealer's hand reveal
+- Error with 'Input checker' in Menu() and PlayerTurn()
-- OS neutral code: system(".."), currently work on Linux
+- Platform independent (Linux only atm)
-- UI ?
+- Improve UI: remove system(...), duplicate std::cout

 - TBD

 # Fixed